Dean Macpherson: Political career

-Controversy
+KwaZulu-Natal DA Chairperson

+On the 27th of March 2021, he was elected as the Chairperson of the Democratic Alliance in KwaZulu-Natal.
+During this time, he negotiated the signing of the DA-Inkatha Freedom Party Service Delivery Pact in July 2023 to improve service delivery in hung municipalities in KwaZulu-Natal which formed the basis for the negotiations of the Government of Provincial Unity in KwaZulu-Natal following the 2024 national elections.

+2021 municipal elections

-On 7 October 2021, Macpherson issued a statement apologizing and explaining his role in the controversial creation and placement of "racist" posters ahead of South Africa's 2021 Local Government Election.
+On 7 October 2021, Macpherson issued a statement apologising and explaining his role in the controversial creation and placement of "racist" posters ahead of South Africa's 2021 Local Government Election.

 The two posters read in order "The ANC called you racists" and "The DA calls you heroes" and were erected in Phoenix, KwaZulu-Natal.
 Phoenix was a hotspot for violence and racial tension during the 2021 South African unrest with 36 people losing their lives during looting and acts of vigilantism that was largely based on racial profiling.

 Ntwenhle Mhlongo, the mother of Sanele Mngomezulu, one of the victims who was killed in Phoenix, said they felt insulted by the DA's campaign in an interview with Radio 702:"As one of the Phoenix massacre victims, we feel so insulted by what the DA is saying...
 How can you call someone a hero, someone who just murdered someone in cold blood, who had no weapon?"

 "As far as I know, a hero is someone who is saving the world, who is saving someone, who is protecting someone.
 How can you call a murderer a hero?"In his statement, Macpherson admitted the posters were "unsanctioned" by the DA's leadership or party structures and arranged for the removal of the posters.
 He apologized for his role in the controversy by saying "...the posters have regretfully caused hurt to some people.
 I am deeply sorry and apologise for this."

-Macpherson was further criticized in the media.
-Crispin Hemson, director at the International Centre of Non-violence at the Durban University of Technology, said the DA had exploited the situation.

-An editorial in the Mail & Guardian labelled Macpherson as "The poster boy for whiteness" and another article published by News24 claimed many people within Macpherson's own party objected to the posters and said that the controversy had caused a "DA revolt" with "guns blazing for Macpherson" over the issue.

-The ANC's provincial spokesperson Nhlakanipho Ntombela criticized the poster campaign and said, “The ANC calls on the citizens to strive to end racial exploitation by the DA that plays with their emotions."

-The ANC's deputy secretary-general Jessie Duarte welcomed the removal of the posters but said her party would still lay an official complaint with the South African Human Rights Commission (SAHRC).
-Duarte told journalists during a visit to Phoenix on 7 October 2021: “This is what we must undo, and it has given the perception that racism is okay and vigilantism is okay.
-The message as resonated will not go away easily.
-So, taking the posters down is a good thing but we will go ahead with the Human Rights Commission complaint.”
+National government

+Minister of Public Works & Infrastructure

+On 3 July 2024, he was appointed Minister of Public Works and Infrastructure in President Cyril Ramaphosa's national unity government.
+He promptly announced a halt on spending on accommodation and office space for members of parliament, proposing that the money instead be spent on infrastructure.

+During his time in office, he introduced a number of cost-cutting measures, including that no new accommodation or offices will be procured for incoming Ministers and Deputy Ministers.

+Independent Development Trust

+On 10 December 2024, Macpherson launched a full independent investigation into the Independent Development Trust (IDT) after the Daily Maverick reported that the bulk of the R836-million Pressure-Swing Adsorption (PSA) Oxygen Plant tender was intended to go to a 'ghost company' that didn't process the necessary accreditation to install such equipment.
+A subsequent investigation by PricewaterhouseCoopers found that multiple companies awarded contracts lacked proper certification, verifiable contact details, or legitimate operational capacity.